Contents

 How to apply for an Italy tourist visa from Qatar?

-Which Schengen country is easy to get a visa for from Qatar?
+Which Schengen country is easiest to get a visa for from Qatar?